shahiduljahid/python_practical/README.md

 ## Python Practical Programming Experiment Reports 📚🚀

-This repository contains reports for two experiments conducted in the Python Practical Programming course.
+This repository contains reports for experiments conducted in the Python Practical Programming course.

 ### Initial Setup 🛠️